SpookyJS/SpookyJS/README.md

 $ make test
 ```

-The following parameters are supported (defaults are in parentheses):
+The following make parameters are supported (defaults are in parentheses):

 * `TEST_REPORTER` the [Mocha reporter](http://visionmedia.github.com/mocha/#reporters) to use (dot)
 * `TEST_PORT` the port to run the fixture web server on (8080)